Rigidity of topological entropy of boundary maps associated to Fuchsian groups

-In this paper we apply the results of~\cite{AM} to a multi-parameter family of piecewise continuous, piecewise monotone maps of the circle, the so-called ``boundary maps'' for surfaces of constant negative curvature, as in \cite{KU17}.
-Some particular maps in this family, such as those considered by Bowen and Series \cite{BS79} and further studied by Adler and Flatto \cite{AF91}, are Markov, and so the topological entropy can be calculated as the logarithm of the maximal eigenvalue of a transition matrix \cite[Theorem 7.13]{W} in these cases.
-Not all maps admit a Markov partition.
-However, we prove the following rigidity result: in this family, the topological entropy is constant and depends only on the genus of the surface.
+In this paper we apply the results of~\cite{Parry66,AM} to a multi-parameter family of piecewise continuous, piecewise monotone maps of the circle, the so-called ``boundary maps'' for surfaces of constant negative curvature, as in \cite{KU17}.
+Some particular maps in this family---including those considered by Bowen and Series \cite{BS79} and further studied by Adler and Flatto \cite{AF91}---are Markov, and the topological entropy can be calculated as the logarithm of the maximal eigenvalue of a transition matrix \cite[Theorem 7.13]{W} in these cases.
+However, not all maps in our family admit a Markov partition, and yet we prove the following rigidity result: in this family, the topological entropy is constant and depends only on the genus of the surface.
 Therefore, the topological entropy in these non-Markov cases is the same logarithmic expression.
 We also show that topological entropy stays constant in the Teichm\"uller space of the surface.